 Stepchildren, unmarried partners, close friends, and charities generally do not inherit under intestate succession laws unless specifically provided for in a will.
 This is one of the most common sources of confusion and disappointment for families.

 When someone dies without a will in Alabama, families are often caught off guard by how assets are divided.
-Some frequent surprises include:
+Some of the most common surprises in Alabama probate without a will include:

-- A surviving spouse does not automatically inherit everything.
+- A surviving spouse does not automatically inherit the entire estate under Alabama intestacy rules

-- Probate proceedings may take longer because there are no written instructions.
+- Probate administration may take longer because there are no instructions in a valid will to guide the process

 Why Intestacy Can Lead to Disputes